DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 ## 6. Some very limited technical details
 Nanoleaf controllers appear to run a fork of OpenWRT with linux kernel 4.4.something on a fairly old MIPS microcontroller.
+[This](https://vocore.io/) appears to be related hardware.

 The GPL sourcecode does not appear available.
 I believe this is a GPL license violation.